The cannabis buds we know and love have a noticeable smell. They stink. I love the smell, some people hate it, and every strain is different.

 The leaves of a cannabis plant smell a little, but the buds smell a lot.
 When plants are young they don’t make a lot of smell, but once the plants get big and start growing buds, the smell can be intense.

 - Cannabis plants are too small to smell for at least the first few weeks after germination.

-- Most plants don’t have a whole lot of smell until they start flowering (making buds).
+- Most plants don’t have a whole lot of smell until they get big or start flowering (making buds)

-- However, I have grown a few random strains where the plants actually started smelling when they were only 3-4 weeks old in the vegetative stage.
-But that has been relatively rare.
+- However, I have grown strains where plants start smelling at only 3-4 weeks old in the vegetative stage

 - Bigger plants smell more